What does this committee do?

-The mandate for this committee, as stated in the by-laws is that it "shall address the appropriate matters and other concerns of the Staff Council".
+The mandate for this committee, as stated in the bylaws is it "shall address the appropriate matters and other concerns of the Staff Council."

-This committee is responsible for organizing the annual picnic for all USI employees.
-The picnic is usually held in late May/early June for all USI employees.
+This committee is responsible for organizing the annual Employee Picnic, usually held in late May/early June for all USI employees.

-The committee also organized and is still sponsoring a giving tree program for employees, students, and USI community families that need a little extra assistance during the Christmas holiday.
+The committee also organizes and sponsors the USI Giving Tree program for employees, students, and USI families who need assistance during the Christmas holiday.

 Other projects include:

-The Giving Tree was originally started as an outreach of Student Affairs.
-While brainstorming at a Student Affairs Retreat, Dr. John Byrd, former vice president for Student Affairs, asked for ideas their division could do for the University community.
-Donna Moore, Chris Jines & Pam Hopson formed the idea for a giving tree for needy students and/or staff.
+The Giving Tree originally began as an outreach of Student Affairs.
+While brainstorming at a Student Affairs Retreat, Dr. John Byrd, former vice president for Student Affairs, asked for ideas that their division could implement for the University community.
+Donna Moore, Chris Jines and Pam Hopson formed the idea of a giving tree for students and/or staff in need.
 Student Affairs agreed to purchase four artificial trees to be placed around campus.
-Staff Council took over this yearly mission in 2001 and created criteria forms of eligibility.
-There were 34 individual people who received gifts that first year.

 The Support Staff Employee Recognition Award was created in 2007.
-During USI’s re-accreditation process, Staff Council representatives Chris Jines, Don Broshears, Terry Martin, Yvonne Floyd, and Sheree Seib, met with evaluator Dr. Joaquin Villegas from the Higher Learning Commission on September 26, 2006.
-Dr. Villegas informed Staff Council representatives his institution had a recognition award for support staff and suggested the idea to have a similar award at USI.
-Chris Jines suggested having a “traveling” trophy to recognize a support staff member.
+During USI’s re-accreditation process, Staff Council representatives Chris Jines, Don Broshears, Terry Martin, Yvonne Floyd and Sheree Seib, met with the evaluator, Dr. Joaquin Villegas from the Higher Learning Commission on September 26, 2006.
+Dr. Villegas informed Staff Council representatives that the HLC had a recognition award for support staff and suggested that USI develop a similar award.
+Chris Jines suggested having a “traveling” trophy to recognize the winning support staff member.

-Over the next several months, Chris Jines, Karen Anderson, and Angela Torres met with Donna Evinger, Human Resources Director, to create criteria for the Support Staff Performance Recognition Award.
+Over the next several months, Chris Jines, Karen Anderson and Angela Torres met with Donna Evinger, director of Human Resources, to create the criteria for the Support Staff Performance Recognition Award.
 President Hoops provided a $500 monetary award to be presented along with the trophy.
-The first award was presented at the University’s Support Staff Luncheon in fall 2007 to the recipient Kim Schauss.
+The first award was presented at the University’s Support Staff Luncheon in fall 2007.